Simanjiro District, Manyara: Economy

 Due to the district's predominant Maasai population the second largest industry is beef pastoral, with a 1994 report states that 71,531 Maasai in the district practice pastoralism.
 There are a significant number of extension agents in the district who sell agricultural information.

 Media

-Orkonerei Radio Service, a Maasai language radio station located in the town of Terrat.
+Orkonerei FM Radio, a Maasai language radio station is located in the town of Terrat.